 As at December 31, 2009, we classified \$433.0 million and \$35.5 million of assets and liabilities, respectively, at fair value on a recurring basis using Level 3 inputs.
 This represented 5.5% and 1.1% of our total assets and liabilities, respectively.
 Level 3 fair value measurements are based on valuation techniques that use at least one significant input that is unobservable.
 These measurements are made under circumstances in which there is little, if any, market activity for the asset or liability.
 We use valuation models or other pricing techniques that require a variety of inputs including contractual terms, market prices and rates, yield curves, credit curves, measures of volatility, prepayment rates and correlations of such inputs, some of which may be unobservable, to value these Level 3 assets and liabilities.
 Our assessment of the significance of a particular input to the fair value measurement in its entirety requires judgment.
 In making the assessment, we considered factors specific to the asset or liability.
-In certain cases, the inputs used to measure fair value of an asset or a liability may fall into different levels of the fair value measurement of the asset or liability.
-In such cases, the level in the fair value hierarchy within which the fair value measurement in its entirety is classified is determined based on the lowest level input that is significant to the fair value measurement of the asset or liability.
+In certain cases, the inputs used to measure fair value of an asset or a liability may fall into different levels of the fair value measurement in its entirety is classified is determined based on the lowest level input that is significant to the fair value measurement of the asset or liability.